rmkelley/rmkelley.github.io/lab1SQL.md

 [Center](MassCent.model3)

-This is a map of the distance of any given cencus tract from Boston with a graduated data representation.
+This is a map of the distance of any given census tract from Boston with a graduated data representation.
 This legend (and all subsequent ones) were excluded due to the technical challenge of including them.
 ![Mass Distance](MASSdistance.PNG)

 This map shows the direction of each census tract from the centroid of Boston.